ethanjli/ublue-forklift-sysext-demo/README.md

 ```

 (Note: if you hate typing, then you can replace `pallet` with `plt` - that's three entire keypresses
 saved!!)

+If you run `systemd-sysext status` again, you can confirm that there are still no sysexts/confexts
-Then you should reboot (or, if you're really *really* impatient and
+yet on your system.
+Then you should reboot (or, if you're really *really* impatient and don't want
-don't want to reboot, run `sudo forklift-stage-apply-systemd`).
+to reboot, run `sudo forklift-stage-apply-systemd`).

 You should then see new extensions if you run `systemd-sysext status`.
 You should also see that a
 new service has just run, if you check its status with
 `systemctl status hello-world-extension.service`.
 You should also see a script at
 `/usr/bin/hello-world-extension`.

-You can also subsequently switch to another pallet from GitHub/GitLab/etc. using the
+You can switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command;
-`forklift pallet switch` command; it will totally replace the contents of
+it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged
-`~/.local/share/forklift/pallet` and create a new staged pallet bundle in the stage store.
-Each time
+pallet bundle in the stage store.
+Each time you run `forklift pallet switch` or
-you run `forklift pallet switch` or `forklift pallet stage`, forklift will create a new staged
+`forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store (which
-pallet bundle in the stage store (which is at both `~/.local/share/forklift/stages` and
+is at both `~/.local/share/forklift/stages` and `/var/lib/forklift/stages`).
+You can query and
-`/var/lib/forklift/stages`).
-You can query and modify the state of your stage store by running
+modify the state of your stage store by running `forklift stage show` and by running other
-`forklift stage show` and by running other subcommands of `forklift stage`.
+subcommands of `forklift stage`.

 ## Modify a pallet and use it